davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ORDER BY season;
 ```

-### The difference between average air temperature and average wind chill temperature by month (in celcius)
+### The difference between average air temperature and average wind chill temperature by month (in Celcius)
 ```sql
 SELECT
 	DATENAME(MONTH, DATEADD(MONTH, 0, date)) AS 'month_name',